April is usually one of the best months for riding our local trails. It might sound surprising, so let me explain.

 All the credits and the merits go to Daniel, who wasn’t put off by the situation, and who was also pushing me really hard both uphill and downhill, following his training schedule for the coming mtb marathons he is planning to run.

-Here is a short video showing some of the trails we rode on our last day of the four-days program:
+Here is a short video showing some of the trails we rode on our last day of the four-days program, including trails in Viscri area, in Postavaru mountain, in Piatra Craiului National Park and in the Bucegi Natural Park:

 A small photo gallery: